dkoscica/MobileAppsCourse/Lab2/README.md

     label_login  | Login

 ## 2. Implement Login design
-Goal of this task is to implement the required design.
+Goal of this task is to implement the required design.</br>
+The max point value for this task is **2 points**.

 <img src="LoginScreenDesign_1.png" width="270" height="480"><img src="LoginScreenDesign_2.png" width="270" height="480">